India – quick travel guide

 Ubatuba – quick travel guide

-Although I had a great time going early Jan 2025, I recommend you absolutely avoid during high season because you’ll have both crappy weather (lots of rain) and too much overcrowding.
+Although I had a great time going early Jan 2025, I recommend you avoid high season because you’ll have both crappy weather (lots of rain) and too much overcrowding.
 Car traffic all day long making exploring other beaches by car impossible, and lots of people on the beaches.
 Go during low season and it’ll feel like a more magical quieter beach town.

 3 days is enough.
 Not practical to stay longer because of inconvenience…not as walkable compared to other beach towns.
 Many areas are far from each other, and beaches are not that nice.
+Ubatuba is a convenient beach escape for Sao Paulo people (“Paulistas”).

 Read more